- Get Involved

 Mike Fancher retired from The Seattle Times in 2008, after 20 years as executive editor and almost 40 years as a professional journalist.
 Since retirement, he has been involved in several roles in journalism education.
 He was a Donald W. Reynolds Fellow at the Missouri School of Journalism in 2008-2009 and Reynolds Chair in Ethics at the University of Nevada in 2011-2012.
 He was founding director of the University of Oregon’s Agora Center for Journalism Innovation and Civic Engagement during 2015-2016.
 Fancher is a board member for Journalism That Matters and the Washington Coalition for Open Government. @MikeFancher

-Angela Galloway practices employment, civil rights, open-government and intellectual-property law at MacDonald Hoague & Bayless in Seattle.
-Her media practice includes counseling and representing clients in First Amendment, privacy, defamation, copyright, trademark, and public-records and open-meeting matters.
-Angela previously worked as a litigation associate at Davis Wright Tremaine in Seattle, where her practice included employment, media, intellectual-property, privacy and data-security law.
-She maintained an active pro bono practice focused on First Amendment litigation and access to state and federal public records.
-Prior to law school at the University of Washington, Angela spent about 15 years as a newspaper reporter in Seattle, Philadelphia, New Jersey and elsewhere.
-Her work included daily and investigative coverage of government, politics and social and health issues.
+Angela Galloway is a Seattle lawyer and former journalist who has practiced media, open government, intellectual property, privacy and other areas of law.
+Her media practice has included counseling and representing clients in First Amendment, defamation, copyright, trademark and other matters.
+She has practiced at the Seattle firms of MacDonald Hoague & Bayless and Davis Wright Tremaine.
+Prior to law school at the University of Washington, she spent about 15 years as a newspaper reporter in Seattle, Philadelphia, New Jersey and elsewhere.
+She mostly covered government, politics and social and health issues.
 She is a board member of the Washington Coalition for Open Government.

 Getting your story read: maximizing social media for branding and audience engagement Instructor P. Kim Bui offers tactics and tips to improve your writing on social media, establish your brand, encourage community engagement, and measure how well your social media efforts are working.